Greater fool theory: Examples

 In real estate, the greater fool theory can drive investment through the expectation that prices always rise.
 A period of rising prices may cause lenders to underestimate the risk of default.

 In the stock market, the greater fool theory applies when many investors make a questionable investment, with the assumption that they will be able to sell it later to "a greater fool".
 In other words, they buy something not because they believe that it is worth the price, but rather because they believe that they will be able to sell it to someone else at an even higher price.
-It is also called survivor investing.
-It is similar in concept to the Keynesian beauty contest principle of stock investing.

 Art is another commodity in which speculation and privileged access drive prices, not intrinsic value.
 In November 2013, hedge fund manager Steven A. Cohen of SAC Capital was selling at auction artworks that he had only recently acquired through private transactions.
 Works included paintings by Gerhard Richter and Rudolf Stingel and a sculpture by Cy Twombly.
 They were expected to sell for up to $80 million.
 In reporting the sale, The New York Times noted that "Ever the trader, Mr. Cohen is also taking advantage of today’s active art market where new collectors will often pay far more for artworks than they are worth."

 Cryptocurrencies have been characterized as examples of the greater fool theory.
 Numerous economists, including several Nobel laureates, have described cryptocurrency as having no intrinsic value whatsoever.

 In contrast, in times of hyperinflation or in remote regions, the prices of necessities can be so exorbitant that relative to normal markets these prices may seem arbitrary.
-Yet the local cost of doing business relative to the price in these regions, as well as the necessity to feed and shelter one's self in a hyper-inflationary crisis, justifies through profit or actual benefit the "foolish" price.
+Yet the local cost of doing business relative to the price in these regions, as well as the necessity to feed and shelter oneself in a hyper-inflationary crisis, justifies through profit or actual benefit the "foolish" price.
 In these cases, there is no "bubble", even though prices are very high.

+In popular culture

+The tenth and final episode of the first season of The Newsroom, written by Aaron Sorkin, is titled "The Greater Fool", which is also the title of the diegetic cover story about Will McAvoy in a fictional edition of New York magazine that features in the episode: at one point, McAvoy is struck repeatedly with a copy.

+Later in the episode, economist and fellow anchor Sloan Sabbith, in an attempt to console McAvoy about the unflattering article, explains the concept to him in an ironic light: